jocmp/revcal_rb/README.md

-# republican_cal
+# revcal_rb

 Original intro by author Jonathan Badger:

-FrenchRevCal-Ruby (republican_cal) is a script that converts standard Gregorian dates into those used by the [French Republican Calendar](http://en.wikipedia.org/wiki/French_Republican_Calendar).
+FrenchRevCal-Ruby (revcal) is a script that converts standard Gregorian dates into those used by the [French Republican Calendar](http://en.wikipedia.org/wiki/French_Republican_Calendar).
 This was the calendar used by the Republican government in France between 1793 and 1805.
 Its structure reflects the secular, rational ideals of the time,